Woolworths commits to fast payment terms for smaller suppliers

 “We recognise how important prompt and on time payments are to the economic health of the sector and are pleased to release this policy,” Banducci said.

-The Business Council of Australia’s supplier payment code notes that states that trade between small, medium and large businesses reaches more than $550 billion a year and notes that “no business exists in isolation and everyone benefits when the nation has a viable and productive small business supplier base”.
+The Business Council of Australia’s supplier payment code states that trade between small, medium and large businesses reaches more than $550 billion a year and notes that “no business exists in isolation and everyone benefits when the nation has a viable and productive small business supplier base”.

 “Improving payment times will improve productivity and help ease the stress for small business owners.
 Healthy cash flows and working capital are crucial to the viability of a business and its ability to expand and create jobs,” the code reads.